 Irish Fiddle Lessons

-Welcome to the Irish Fiddle Journeys course!
+Welcome to the Irish Fiddle Course!

 Below is a suggested order for you to take the lessons in this course.
+The last tab is an index which you can use to search for lessons by type of tune or skill.

 Module 1: The Trill Is Not Gone